gabriel4649/JMdictDB/README.txt

 	"jmdict", making it accessible to all the tools and cgi scripts.

-   There are similar sets of targets for loading JMnedict and the Examples file.
+   There are similar sets of data/* and load* targets for loading JMnedict, the Examples file and Kanjidic2 (though kanjidic2 support, while usable, is still incomplete).
    Note that these targets expect to load their data into the "jmnew" database and thus should be executed before doing a "make activate".
-Or alternatively, you can have them load directly into the active database (with the risk of corrupting it) by doing, for example, "make DB=jmdict loadex"
+Or alternatively, you can have them load directly into the active database (and losing the opportunity to validate the data before bringing it to the production database) by doing, for example, "make DB=jmdict loadex"

-   Note that currently, the Examples file cross references are not resolved to jmdict xrefs as part of the Makefile directed install, because the api display and query functions are not able to handle the large number of xrefs produced (1M+ total with some entries such as the particle "ha" having over 100K referring to it.)
+   Note that currently, the Examples file cross references are not resolved to jmdict xrefs as part of the Makefile directed install because the api display and query functions are not able to handle the large number of xrefs produced (1M+ total with some entries such as the particle "ha" having over 100K referring to it.)